AlexanderVikenfalk/notflix/README.md

 -  Filter search results by genre, release year, and rating
 -  Pagination with smooth scroll to top
 -  Theme toggle (light/dark mode)
--  Global loading context with top loader
+-  Loading with skeleton loader
 -  Typed API services with error handling and mock support

 ## Tech Stack